jzarazaga/StoryMaps/StorymapKENYA.md

 Add another side car- only this time, put the text on the left, and a map with local data on the right.

 Instead of adding an express map, make use of ARcGIS online to gather data layers about the regions of Taita Taveta, and show them on a map.
-[If you have not ever used ArcGIS onmline, lets just pull in an existing map from ArcGIS instead . .  [skip down there ADD MAP below]
+# [If you have not ever used ArcGIS onmline, lets just pull in an existing map from ArcGIS instead - saved with the SMUDallas organsiation. .  [skip down to 'ADD MAP' below]

 In a new browser window open ArcGIS online, and make a new map.